RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 The international media industry is in the middle of a fundamental transformation, with huge opportunities for those prepared to shape the future.

 RTL Group transforms its business for higher reach and better monetisation to unlock these opportunities.
 Combining linear TV channels and non-linear services increases total reach and requires investments in content, marketing and state-of-the-art streaming services.
-Targeting, personalisation and recommendation improve the monetisation of that reach and require investments in advertising technology and data.
+Targeting, personalisation and recommendation improve the monetisation of that reach, and require investments in advertising technology and data.

 RTL Group’s Board of Directors and Executive Committee have defined a strategy that builds upon three priorities: